nizarp/pdf-vision/README.md

 # Convert a pdf file to text (OCR)

 This package provides an easy to work with class to convert pdf's to text.
 It internally uses Google Cloud Vision API.
-You need to create an API key and add it to your project's `.env` file as follows: [Read about Google Cloud Vision API] (https://cloud.google.com/vision/)
+You need to create an API key and add it to your project's `.env` file as follows:

 ```
 GOOGLE_VISION_PROJECTID=your-project-id
 GOOGLE_APPLICATION_CREDENTIALS=/Path/To/Your/KeyFile.json
 ```

+[Read about Google Cloud Vision API] (https://cloud.google.com/vision/)

-##how to get service key
+## How to get service key
 [Google Cloud Vision API Document](https://cloud.google.com/vision/docs/getting-started)

 ## Requirements